 An assistant surgeon is defined as a physician who utilizes professional skills to assist the primary surgeon on a specific procedure.
-The procedures that are allowed an assistant surgeon are Medicare-approved procedures as indicated in the Texas Medicaid Provider Procedures Manual.
 An assistant surgeon's presence at the surgeries listed on the Medicare-approved assistant surgeon list are presumed to be medically necessary.
 All assistant surgeon's procedures, including those on the assistant surgeon's list, are subject to retrospective review for medical necessity by Superior's Medical Management department.
 All assistant surgeon's procedures are subject to Superior policies and are not subject to policies established by contracted hospitals.